 Seasonal demand for backpacker ready vans is a reason in buying a vehicle.
 The backpacking season peaks in summer (Dec – Mar), making late spring and summer a buyers frenzy and late summer and autumn a sellers frenzy.
 Prices will be higher in spring and lower in autumn as a result.
 We recommend visiting New Zealand late summer into autumn.
 There are great deals for vehicles during this time.
 With that said, it may be tougher to sell the vehicle as it gets close to winter.

 Depending on the vehicle type, it is important to have a budget in mind.
 On average, most vehicles sell in the range of $2,500 to $4,000 for an older backpacker car, however, it is possible to get a very cheap small car (as low as $1,500), or invest more in a self-contained campervan (up to $8,000).

 Certificates and Inspection

-A valid drivers license is required to drive in New Zealand, however the license must be in English.
-In order to purchase a vehicle, an internationally recognized license and valid passport are the only documents required.
+A valid drivers license is required to drive in New Zealand, however, the license must be in English.
+In order to buy a vehicle, an internationally recognized license and a valid passport are the only documents required.

 Registration is required for all vehicles.
 Costs are $176 (six months) or $202 (one year) for vehicles under 2,600cc and cost are $208 (six months) or $234 (one year) for vehicles over 2,600cc.
 Find out more information at https://www.nzta.govt.nz/vehicles/.